 In order to advance to a self-organizing, efficient document management system you must digitize the records themselves.
 Digitization of your business documents is the first step to infinite sources of ROI like freeing up space, securely protecting your information, centralization of access, and custom navigation to your favorite information.
 For those of you who need to take the first step, here are some resources…

 What is Document Digitization?

 Digitization is converting manual paper-based files into automated computer versions.
-The analog data is converted to digital format that is accessible using a computer or another digital device.
+The analog data is converted to a digital format that is accessible using a computer or another digital device.
 Digitization is used mainly in the context of scanning and taking photographs of business documents.

 Today’s businesses require document digitization to create digital backups of all essential documents, such as financial statements, leases, agreements, and contracts.
 Document digitization is traditionally a tedious process, especially if you have many pages to capture.
-Upon creation of the digitized records, ongoing maintenance and management begins.
+Upon creation of the digitized records, ongoing maintenance and management begin.
 This process relies on modern tools and platforms to reduce human error, harnessing the full potential of modern computing.
 Self-organizing document management is super-charged by AI models pre-trained to parse and classify documents out of the box.

 Document Scanning Solutions

 Scanning is at the center of digitization and the first step when converting to a digital database for your company’s documents.
 Scanning also remains one of the inevitable manual tasks’ companies must still perform to have digital copies.
 Fortunately, modern scanning technologies are designed for such demands and reduce the effort required to capture thousands of company documents.
 The fundamental scanning solutions include: